Looking to climb Mera Peak? Here are the most essential do's and don'ts for a safe ascent. Read on and make sure you take all necessary precautions!

 Things to do.

-• Plan your climb in advance, including the route, weather conditions, equipment needed, and emergency procedures.
+- Plan your climb, including the route, weather conditions, equipment needed, and emergency procedures.

-• Bring adequate food, water, and clothing for the climb, and make sure to pack them properly.
+- Bring adequate food, water, and clothing for the climb, and pack them properly.

-• Use appropriate equipment such as ropes, harnesses, helmets, and crampons, and ensure they are in good condition.
+- Use appropriate equipment, such as ropes, harnesses, helmets, and crampons, and ensure it is in good condition.

 Things not to do.

-• Don't climb during severe weather conditions, such as heavy rain or thunderstorms.
+- Don't climb during severe weather conditions like heavy rain or thunderstorms.

-• Don't climb outside designated climbing areas or without the proper permits or permissions.
+- Don't climb outside designated climbing areas without the proper permits or permissions.

 Do research: Get to know the terrain, weather, and team composition.

 Properly researching your attempt at Mera Peak is one of the most important steps on your journey.
-Make sure to familiarize yourself with the terrain and weather patterns so that you can prepare the best possible strategy for tackling the mountain.
+Familiarize yourself with the terrain and weather patterns so that you can prepare the best possible strategy for tackling the mountain.
 Additionally, it’s important to get to know those in your team—try to evaluate levels of experience and physical fitness before departing for your trip.
 Make sure everyone is adequately prepared for this challenge before setting off!

 Don't underestimate the effects of altitude sickness.